pki

 <mount>

-ACL policies allow problematic endpoints
+#### ACL policies allow problematic endpoints <a href="#acl-policies-allow-problematic-endpoints" id="acl-policies-allow-problematic-endpoints"></a>

-Name: policy_allow_endpoints
+**Name**: `policy_allow_endpoints`

 **APIs**: